2017-fall-os/2017-fall-malloc-lab-JoseACabreraM/myLab/README.txt

   Added resizeRegionExtra.
 This new memory reallocator now tries merging a block with both its predecessor and successor blocks, even trying to merge with both.

+10/31/2017

+    Added proper testing for the lab in myAllocatorTest1.c and myTest1.c, to showcase my implementation of bestFit allocation and my new memory reallocator.

 Makefile: a fairly portable "makefile", targets "all" and "clean"

+To test:
+ $ myAllocTest - Using allocator directly
-To compile:
+ $ myTest - Calling malloc, which calls myAllocator functions To compile:
  $ make
 To clean: